kenchan0824/simple-web3/README.md

 ```

 ### Sign Anchor transactions
-This package is the best companion to Anchor to produce human readable source codes.
+*Simple-Web3* is the best companion with *Anchor* to produce easy-reading Solana codes.
 ```
 await program.methods.initCounter()
     .accounts({